Canada’s economy rebounds in November on factory gains

 But real estate services dropped 0.2 per cent, their first month-over-month decline in two years.
 The government statistical agency attributed the decline to new government mortgage-lending rules designed to tap the brakes on the housing market, which went into effect in mid-October.
 It said real estate agent and broker activities slumped 6.2 per cent month over month.

-The utilities sector also slumped 3 per cent month over month, reflecting a decline in demand due to unseasonably warm weather in western Canada.
+The utilities sector also slumped 3 per cent month over month, reflecting a decline in demand due to unseasonably warm weather in Western Canada.

 “The consensus-beating figures today, combined with the [October] revisions, should have growth in the fourth quarter tracking close to 2 per cent [annualized],” said Canadian Imperial Bank of Commerce economist Nick Exarhos in a research note.
 That would be comfortably above the Bank of Canada’s most recent estimate, released two weeks ago, of 1.5-per-cent growth in the quarter.